magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/install/configure-edge-haproxy-tls.md

 ```
 {: .copy-code}

-To apply the changes, the ThingsBoard platform must be restarted:
+To apply the changes, the IoT Hub platform must be restarted:

 ```bash
 sudo systemctl restart thingsboard